Did you know?

 What will I need to study Biology?

-- An enquiring mind and a fascination with the living world around you.
+- An inquiring mind and a fascination with the living world around you

 Structure and Outline of the course: